sophiaokeke/Python-for-Genomic-Data-Science/README.md

 # Python-for-Genomic-Data-Science-on Coursera

-I developed a python program that takes as input a file containing DNA sequences in multi-FASTA and :
+I developed a python program that takes as input a file containing DNA sequences and :

 i.)    checks file records